Introduction to the "second quantization" formalism for non-relativistic quantum mechanics: A possible substitution for Sections 6.7 and 6.8 of Feynman's "Statistical Mechanics": Wave functions of many particles

 \paragraph*{Purpose of the present note} What we have briefly described above provides a complete quantum mechanical description of a system of multiple identical particles.\footnote{ The formalism can be automatically extended to include spin degrees of freedom.} One can formulate various advanced problems in this language and perform calculations.
 It is however awkward in some sense to first assing the labels $1,2,\ldots,N$ to particles (which cannot be labeled indeed), write down the wave function, and finally impose additional symmetry constraint \rlb{symN} to take into account the indistinguishability.
 This procedure sometimes makes practical calculations complicated.

 By using the creation and annihilation operators and the Fock representation, one can describe quantum states of indistinguishable particles and operators acting on them without ever assigning labels to the particles.
-This formulation is not only theoretically beautiful, but is also useful in practice.
-It should be stressed however that this formulation is strictly equivalent to the formulation in terms of wave functions described above; there is nothing new physically.
-One might be tempted to imagine that the formulation in term of the creation/annihilation operators contains some novel physics compared with the wave particle formulation, especially because the former is also known by the name ``second quantization''.
+This formulation is not only theoretically beautiful but is also useful in practice.
+It should be stressed, however, that this formulation is strictly equivalent to the formulation in terms of wave functions described above; there is nothing new physically.
+One might be tempted to imagine that the formulation in terms of the creation/annihilation operators contains some novel physics compared with the wave function formulation, especially because the former is also known by the name ``second quantization''.
 But this is a misunderstanding.
+See the beginning of section~\ref{ss:SQ}.